MuroriM/parent-child-apps-communication-proof-of-concept/README.md

 ## Usage

-1. `cd` into `react-child-app` and run it on port 3000 with `meteor run --port 3000`
+1. `cd` into `svelte-parent-app` and run it on port 5000 with `meteor run --port 5000`

-2. `cd` into `svelte-parent-app` and run it on port 5000 with `meteor run --port 5000`
+2. `cd` into `react-child-app` and run it on port 3000 with `meteor run --port 3000`

 3. Once both apps have started, go to `localhost:5000` on your web browser.

+4. Things to try out:
-4. Try out sending messages to display or alert between the two apps.
-Try out modifying the count on either app from the other app.
+   a.
+Sending messages to display or alert between the two apps.
+   b.
+Modifying the count on either app from the other app.
+   c.
+Deleting items from the shared foods collection on either app.

 ## API